Ice on the black sand of Diamond Beach

 Inside the park, there’s a visitor center that has a small cafe and shop.
 Pop in for info, a coffee, soup or a souvenir.
 You can also walk out to the Parliamentary Plains from the visitor center as well.
 Additionally, the park offers picnic tables and bathrooms so it’s a good place to break for lunch.

-Thingvellir is only about 40 minutes from Reykjavik so it’s a super easy day trip for Reykjavik.
+Thingvellir is only about 40 minutes from Reykjavik so it’s a very easy day trip from Reykjavik.

 Gulfoss